SatyamVyas04/MasteringPython/README.md

 A smoke detector plays a crucial role in fire alarm systems by sensing the presence of smoke particles in the air.
 When smoke concentration surpasses a predetermined threshold, the detector triggers the fire alarm, alerting occupants to the potential danger of a fire outbreak.
 Early detection allows for timely evacuation and fire response.

 #### > What is the function of a heat detector?
-Heat detectors are designed to monitor temperature changes (i.e it looks out for a sudden sharp rise in temperature) or detect when the temperature exceeds a specific threshold.
+Heat detectors are designed to monitor temperature changes (i.e looks out for a sudden sharp rise in temperature) or detect when the temperature exceeds a specific threshold.
 These detectors are particularly useful in environments where smoke or combustion products may not be immediately present during the early stages of a fire.
-Once a significant temperature rise is detected, the heat detector activates the fire alarm system, signaling the need for evacuation and emergency response.
+Once a significant temperature rise is detected, the heat detector activates the fire alarm system, signalling the need for evacuation and emergency response.

 #### > What is the function of a beam detector?
 Beam detectors utilize an emitter and receiver to generate an infrared beam across a designated area.
 When smoke interrupts the beam, the detector triggers the fire alarm.
 This type of detector is commonly employed in large spaces like warehouses or atriums, where traditional spot-type smoke detectors may not be suitable due to high ceilings or airflow patterns.